 For more info on aperture read the exposure guide.

-Viewing the histogram, you should see peaks on the graph, if the majority of the peaks are on the left, this means your image is mostly dark, and to the right means mostly bright.
-Seeing peaks all the way to one side or the other usually means you’ve under or over exposed and some of the light couldn’t be recorded.
-There is usually some tolerance for this, especially if you are shooting in RAW (you should be), but it’s best to play it safe and keep all of your peaks within the bounds of the graph.
-Unless of course there is a large bright pure white source of light in the image.
+Viewing the histogram, you should see peaks on the graph, if the majority of the peaks are on the left this means your image is mostly dark, and to the right means mostly bright.
+Seeing peaks all the way to one side or the other usually means you’ve under or over exposed the image.
+This is called clipping.
+There is usually some tolerance for clipping, especially if you're shooting in RAW, however it’s good practice keep all of your peaks within the bounds of the graph.

 Expose to the right (ETTR)